Tribe-Tip-Line/Tip-Line/README.md

 # Tip-Line
 A cross-platform mobile application developed with Adobe Phonegap for [Airline Ambassadors International](http://airlineamb.org)

-## Release Notes (v1.0.3 // 12-1-2017)
+## Release Notes (v1.0.4 // 12-17-2017)

 **Features:** Intial application rollout to the Google play store and the Apple App store.
 Supports registration key authentication, user registration, geolocation service, hotline calling capabilities, report submission, and user report list.

-**Fixed:** Configuration settings to meet the requirements for Apple app store approval.
+Added respective flag images to country hotline numbers and added additional email field to report submission.

-**Bugs/Defects:** Add Video tag on report submission page doesn't render properly and doesn't show all the time.
+**Fixed:** Bugs from previous releas: Add Video tag on report submission page doesn't render properly and doesn't show all the time.
 Adding an image causes a visual bug for the image thumbnail.
 In the Report List tab, if a report contains multiple media links, all the links direct to the most recent media link instead of their respective media link.

+**Bugs/Defects:** None

 ## Prerequisites
 ### [Install NodeJS](http://nodejs.org/)